 SHOLT is open to all graduate students who have Teaching Assistant or Teaching Fellow appointments for online or hybrid courses, are otherwise supporting such courses, or are preparing for future online TA assignments.

 New TAs and graduate students new to teaching should complete the on-demand modules in CTL’s Orientation to Teaching for Graduate Students before enrolling in SHOLT.

-Core preceptors and other graduate student instructors of record enroll in CTL’s Hybrid & Online Teaching Institute instead of SHOLT, since SHOLT focuses on TA roles and responsibilities.
+Core preceptors and other graduate student instructors of record are invited to enroll in CTL’s Hybrid & Online Teaching Institute instead of SHOLT, since SHOLT focuses on TA roles and responsibilities.

 How long does it take?

 SHOLT is an asynchronous resource, with four modules that can be taken at any time.
 Each module takes approximately one hour.

 This short online course will help graduate students prepare for online Teaching Assistant or Teaching Fellow assignments.
 By engaging in the modules and activities of SHOLT, participants will learn about proven strategies for supporting student learning in online courses, and consider application of these strategies to teaching contexts specific to TAs, such as leading a discussion section, supporting a large lecture course, or running virtual online office hours.